boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

 A small (one sentence or such) summary of the appliance; purpose, goals, etc.

+## version

+An integer representing the appliance version.

+## release

+An integer representing the appliance release.
+Version and release are used when generating unique names for deliverables.

 ## appliances

 The appliances section is designed to reuse appliances in new definitions.
 For example, you can create a template for your appliances, and then create a new specialized definition with your appliance template as a dependency; it'll automatically be merged into one behind the scenes.